Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 The course provides us a vareity of tools for detecting lane lines in the images as follows: (1) gradient in x and y directions, (2) magnitute of gradient, (3) angle of gradient, (4) HSV and HLS color spaces.

 I spent a lot of time playing around with various combinations of them, but my tunning did not beat the tunning i saw during the office hours.
 So i ended up using that.
-The combination of (1) large x,y gradient OR (2) large saturation (HLS) and value (HSV) channels in the HLS and HSV transformation turned out to be the most useful to cleanly detect line and colors.
+The combination of (1) large x,y gradient OR (2) large saturation (HLS) and value (HSV) channels in the HLS and HSV transformation turned out to be the most useful to cleanly detect the lane lines and colors.
 I am still not sure why S and V channels were the most useful channels and not for example the hue.
 Below are two examples that demonstrates the filters.

 <img src="./projectImages/binary.jpg" alt="alt text" width=400 height=300>
 <img src="./projectImages/binary2.jpg" alt="alt text" width=400 height=300>